 Enquiries to the seller's solicitor

 If it's a leasehold property, the seller should have provided full information on the lease.
 Your conveyancer should read through the lease terms with you, including ground rent and service charges.
-Leasehold properties - read our guide to leasehold vs freehold

-Help to buy funds
+Help to Buy funds

 When you buy a property with a Help to Buy Isa or a Help to Buy equity loan, your conveyancer will help you claim the funds.

-If you're buying with an equity loan your conveyancer should explain the legal implications to you, and check over the documents.
+If you're buying with an equity loan, your conveyancer should explain the legal implications to you and check over the documents.
 Your conveyancer will then receive authority from the local Help to Buy scheme at exchange, so you can sign the Help to Buy agreement.

 On completion, the funds will be transferred to the house builder.
 Your conveyancer will also register a 'second charge' on your home in favour of the government to reflect their share in your property.

 Before exchange, you'll need to secure a mortgage offer, in writing, from your lender.
 Your conveyancer will review the offer for you.

 Your lender will usually require you to have a mortgage valuation as part of the conveyancing process.
 Keep in mind that this is different from a house survey, which you should also carry out.
 The valuation is for the lender's benefit, while a house survey is carried out to identify any defects or structural problems.